 Do you want to work one-on-one with people to improve their lives?
 Are you already in a career that lets you do this?
-Each of our schools: School of Organizational Leadership and Transformation (OLT); School of Mind-Body Medicine; School of Clinical Psychology; and School of Psychology and Interdisciplinary Inquiry offers programs to provide the skills and professional training you need or enhance those you already have.
+Each of our departments: Department of Leadership and Management; Department of Mind-Body Medicine; Department of Integrative and Functional Nutrition; Department of Counseling; and Department of Humanistic and Clinical Psychology offers programs to provide the skills and professional training you need or enhance those you already have.

 For example, Saybrook Psychology graduate Mary Madrigal runs her own case management company – specializing in the cases of mentally ill people that no one else wants to touch.
 She wanted to advance her clinical career and liked that she could study for her Master's while still working.